 # You Should Know / Tips

 There's first-draft flow, and there's editing flow.
 And then there comes a time when you think you might be done, yet the manuscript is still not quite "there. " To sell your work to an agent, and then to a publisher, and finally to a great many readers, put thoughts of flow aside now, and consider the following advice.
-Each of the guides mentioned is worthy of your careful attention. , such as "Danielle was a woman of medium height with brown hair and brown eyes. " How to finish what you start Do you have a bunch of first chapters tucked away in a drawer – for seven different novels?
+Each of the guides mentioned is worthy of your careful attention. , such as "Danielle was a woman of medium height with brown hair and brown eyes. " How to Write a Novel Using the Snowflake Method.
+How to Finish What You Start: A Five-Step Plan for Writers.

 Is there a folder full of abandoned short stories on your computer?
 Have you left a trail of abandoned blogs around the internet?
 Did your ebook fizzle out after a few pages?
 Most writers have been there … again, and again, and again.
-Nerd Paradise : How to Write a 20 Page Research Paper in Under a Day Posted on: 10 Cado 7:0 - 5.27.29 So you've procrastinated again.
+Nerd Paradise : How to Write a 20 Page Research Paper in Under a Day.
+Posted on: 10 Cado 7:0 - 5.27.29 So you've procrastinated again.

 You told yourself you wouldn't do this 2 months ago when your professor assigned you this.
 But you procrastinated anyway.
 Shame on you.
 It's due in a few hours. » 9 Ways to Find the Time to Write.
 MILLLICENT G.

 Who better to guide you through your growing pains when it comes to learning how to write than one of the literary greats, Mark Twain?
 Here, you’ll find 12 tips he offered other writers in his lifetime that still hold true today.
-"Substitute "damn" every time you’re inclined to write "very. "
+"Substitute "damn" every time you’re inclined to write "very. " 25 Things Every Writer Should Know.
 An alternate title for this post might be, “Things I Think About Writing,” which is to say, these are random snidbits (snippets + tidbits) of beliefs I hold about what it takes to be a writer.

 I hesitate to say that any of this is exactly Zen (oh how often we as a culture misuse the term “Zen” — like, “Whoa, that tapestry is so cool, it’s really Zen“), but it certainly favors a sharper, shorter style than the blathering wordsplosions I tend to rely on in my day-to-day writing posts.
 Anyway.
 Peruse these.
-25 Things Every Writer Should Know
+25 Insights on Becoming a Better Writer.
+When George Plimpton asked Ernest Hemingway what the best training for an aspiring writer would be in a 1954 interview, Hem replied, “Let’s say that he should go out and hang himself because he finds that writing well is impossibly difficult.

 This article primarily addresses self-publishing a print book, though many of the tips apply to e-books as well.
 For specific information about publishing an e-book, see my companion article, " How to self-publish an ebook . " 201 Ways to Arouse Your Creativity.
 Arouse your creativity A guest post by Katie Tallo of Momentum Gathering.